Landmark study confirms behaviour, attendance and staff wellbeing boosted in Thrive schools

 “The research also highlights the link between staff wellbeing and pupil wellbeing.
 You can’t change the culture to change attendance and behaviour unless you look after the staff.
 A dysregulated adult cannot regulate a dysregulated child.
 The approach will improve the quality of relationships between the adults and the children and we see that in this research data.”

-Get the full report in September
+Get the full report coming soon!

 Quote from Amy Anderson, Headteacher at Meridian High School